Estate & Elder Law Services

 Office Location: 1900 Central Avenue NE, Suite 106, Minneapolis, MN 55418

-Service Locations: Clients may meet with an attorney at the office location, the Volunteers of America Southwest Center at 3612 Bryant Ave S in Minneapolis, or in their homes.
+Service Locations: Clients may meet with an attorney at our office location or in their homes.

 Days/Hours: Monday–Friday, 9:00 a.m.– 5:30 p.m.

 Eligible Clients: All individuals are eligible to receive our services at private-pay rates.
 Individuals may qualify to receive our services at subsidized rates based on monthly income and asset levels.

 Contact: Estate & Elder Law Services

 - Private pay: $225/hour; Basic Will $300; Basic Trust $1,200.

 Estate & Elder Law Services is dedicated to helping clients accomplish their goals and plan for the future.
 Our attorneys are committed to meeting our clients’ needs with uncommon sensitivity.
 We assist clients with:

 - Powers of Attorney

 - Health Care Directives